TiberiusNemesis/TiberiusNemesis/README.md

 ![](gh-header.png)

 Welcome to my Github!
-I'm Tiberius Dourado, a passionate, independent software engineer from Rio de Janeiro with an unending desire to learn more.
+I'm a passionate, independent software engineer from Rio de Janeiro with an unending desire to learn more.
 Currently looking to expand into full-stack development.

 ![](tools-and-techs-banner.png)